chimmelb/fun-node-homework/readme.md

 # Fun Node Homework

 The purpose of this homework assignment is to evaluate the approach, code, communication, _following requirements_ and ability of candidates for the Developer position.
 This is far from anything useful, though hopefully is fun!

 > Read this entire doc before starting.

 Depending on previous knowledge, this assignment should take around 2-6 hours.
+Think *simple* - no need to make it complicated.
 Email me with any questions you have.
-This is meant to be a small project to guage your aptitude a full-stack JavaScript environment.

 ## Assignment